avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 <!-- <button onclick="show_all_details('work')">Show All "Work Experience" Details (useful for printing)</button> -->

-$py(id="aurora"; task="Automotive Software Updates: CTO Group: Patent-pending algorithm greatly reducing RAM consumption during FLASH updates; and greatly improved CPU efficiency and RAM consumption required for automated refactoring of C source code")
+$py(id="aurora"; task="Automotive Software Updates: CTO Group: (a) I invented a patent-pending algorithm to greatly reduce RAM consumption during FLASH updates which improves compression efficiency which is the core KPI of the software update industry; and (b) I greatly improved the CPU efficiency and RAM consumption of their core product which refactors embedded C source code")
 ### 2022-25: [Aurora Labs](https://www.AuroraLabs.com) Tel Aviv IL {#$(id)}

 $if(is_pdf)